-The Clinical Services Department, when conducting any activity that reveals any opportunity for improvement, will have a corrective action plan developed.
-The corrective action plans can be developed from issues arising from but not limited to:
+HPN conducts quality improvement studies and programs to assess quality of service to our members.
+Audits are also conducted to ensure the affiliated Medical Group is compliant with regulatory and accrediting agency requirements.
+When conducting any activity that reveals any opportunity for improvement, HPN will have a corrective action plan developed.
+Corrective action plans can be developed from issues arising from but not limited to:

-- Member/Practitioner satisfaction surveys
+- 1. Member/Practitioner satisfaction surveys

 - 2. Access to care audits

 - 3. Availability studies

 - 4. Potential or actual quality of care issues

 - 5. Grievances focused review studies